 What is Data-driven attribution?

 Data-driven attribution sets itself apart from the marketing attribution models we’ve previously discussed.
-Unlike those, which rely on predefined rules to allocate credit to different touchpoints in a customer’s journey, data-driven attribution uses machine learning technology.
+Unlike those that rely on predefined rules to allocate credit to different touchpoints in a customer’s journey, data-driven attribution uses machine learning technology.
 This allows it to create a customized attribution model that accurately reflects the impact of each marketing touchpoint on conversions.

 How does Data-driven attribution work in general?

-For example, you’re using Data-driven attribution to track your marketing activities including Google ad or Facebook ad.
+For example, you’re using Data-driven attribution to track your marketing activities, including Google ads or Facebook ads.
 The mode gives more credit to your Facebook ad, even if it’s not the first or last touchpoint in your customers’ conversion journey.
-It’s because the model sees Facebook ads as the most important channels in driving conversions, and without this channel, the results won’t be as good as before.

 However, the way the model appears can vary depending on the measurement tools you use.
 Each platform has its own algorithm to gauge your marketing effectiveness.
 Two popular tools that support this type of attribution model are Google Ads and Google Analytics 4.
 In the next sections, we’ll dive deeper into how this smart attribution model operates on these two platforms.